Policy and Ethical Guidelines

 Plagiarism.
 The Editorial Board will consider for publication an original article in experimental or clinical medicine, with the understanding that neither the manuscript nor any part of its text, tables, or figures have been published previously in print or electronically and are not under consideration elsewhere.

 J Hear Sci discourages the submission of more than one article dealing with related aspects of the same study.
 The journal expects all contributions to be entirely original and the editorial office checks all manuscripts with a computer program designed to detect copied text (iThenticate).
-We take the issue of plagiarism seriously, and if a manuscript shows signs of unoriginality, it is automatically rejected and the author and their institution asked for explanations.
+We take the issue of plagiarism seriously, and if a manuscript shows signs of unoriginality, it is automatically rejected, and the author and their institution ask for explanations.

 Journal policy requires that a corresponding author sign a statement that the work has not been published previously, is completely original, and has not been submitted elsewhere for review.
 The statement should also say that the manuscript has been read and approved by all authors, and that all of them meet the requirements for genuine authorship.
 In addition, a statement of financial or other relationships that might lead to a conflict of interest is required.